rhysbrooks1/CS321-002-s25-team-09/README.md

 - `<btreefile>` is the name of the B-Tree file generated by the `SSHCreateBTree` program

-- `<queryfile>` contains the same SSH key pairs type (e.g., `Accepted-20:48` and `Accepted-21:32`) that will then be searched for in the specified B-Tree file of the same type.
+- `<queryfile>` contains the same SSH key pairs type (e.g., `Accepted-20:48` and `Accepted-21:32`)
+that will then be searched for in the specified B-Tree file of the same type.
 The strings are one per line and must align with the corresponding B-Tree file of the same type.

 - `<topfrequency>` is the most frequent occurring keys within a B-Tree.
 Gets either the top `10`,`25`, or `50` values.
-Note B-Tree
-type: `accepted-ip` does not have enough values for `50` top values (i.e., total unique values for `accepted-ip` is `42`).
+Note B-Tree type: `accepted-ip` does not have enough values for `50` top values (i.e., total unique values for `accepted-ip` is `42`).

-- `[<size>]` is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in memory
+- `[<size>]` is an integer between `100` and `10000` (inclusive) that represents the maximum number of `BTreeNode` objects that can be stored in the memory cache

 - `<database>` the path to the SQL database created after B-Tree creation for a specific B-Tree type.
 The name of the database file should be `SSHLogDB.db`

 - `<searchqueryfile>` contains the same **top** SSH key pairs type (ex. `Accepted-20:48` and `Accepted-21:32`) that will then be searched for in the `.db` database file to a specific B-Tree database of the same type.
 The strings are one per line and must align with the corresponding `.db` B-Tree file of the same type outputted by SSHCreateBTree.
 These files are to contain either `10`/`25`/`50` top keys depending on the specified `<topfrequency>` of the `SSHCreateBTree` output search query.

 - `[<debug>]` is an optional argument with a default value of zero

     - It must support at least the following values for `SSHSearchBTree`:

         - `0`: The output of the queries should be printed on the standard output stream.
 Any diagnostic messages, help and status messages must be printed on the standard error stream

 		- `1`: The program displays more verbose messages.
 For example, it prints the `PriorityQueue`'s contents upon completion.